rsjtaylor/libadm/docs/element_api.rst

    .. cpp:function:: template<typename Parameter> Parameter get()

       Get the value of a parameter.
 If the parameter has no default value and has not been set then an error is raised.
+This precondition can be checked by calling :cpp:func:`has`.

    .. cpp:function:: void set(Parameter parameter)